Kpokc/bouquet/README.md

   2. Create a database in MongoDB
      - Signup or login to your MongoDB account.
      - Create a cluster and a database.
-     - Create five collections in the db: categories, recipes, feedback, newsletter, users.
+     - Create seven collections in the db: categories, dislikes, likes, post, pinned, user, comments.
      - Add string values for the collections.
 See my database section how the database is set up for this project.
   3. Create the environment variables
      - Create a .gitignore file in the root directory of the project.